dac101/Vehicle-Policy-JSON-Transformations-with-Python/README.md

 The repository includes the following files and directories:

-convert.py: This script contains functions for converting vehicle policy data from JSON to CSV or Excel formats. transform.py: This script contains functions for cleaning and transforming vehicle policy data, such as removing null values or renaming columns. examples/: This directory contains examples of how to use the conversion and transformation functions in your own projects. tests/: This directory contains unit tests to ensure that the conversion and transformation functions are working correctly.
+main.py: This script contains functions for converting vehicle policy data from JSON to CSV or Excel formats.

+transform.py: This script contains functions for cleaning and transforming vehicle policy data, such as removing null values or renaming columns.(Coming Soon)

+examples/: This directory contains examples of how to use the conversion and transformation functions in your own projects.(Coming Soon)

+tests/: This directory contains unit tests to ensure that the conversion and transformation functions are working correctly.
 To use the scripts in this repository, you'll need to clone or download the repository to your local machine.
-You can then import the conversion and transformation functions into your own Python scripts, or run them directly from the command line.
+You can then import the conversion and transformation functions into your own Python scripts, or run them directly from the command line.(Coming Soon)

 We hope you find these tools useful for your vehicle policy data management tasks!
 If you have any questions or suggestions for improvements, don't hesitate to open an issue or pull request.